-If any of the immobilizer system circuits are defective, the immobilizer system indicator light will flash, and then the multi-function display will indicate a two-digit error code (e.g., 51, 52, 53).
+If any of the immobilizer system circuits are defective, the immobilizer system indicator light will flash, and then the right display will indicate a two-digit error code (e g, 51, 52, 53)

-If the multi-function display indicates error code 52, this could be caused by transponder interference.
-If this error appears, try the following.
+If the right display indicates error code 52, this could be caused by transponder interference.
+If this error code appears, try the following.